34th LD Democrats Bylaws

 Section 3.
 The Board shall notify membership of changes to endorsement rules through its meeting notification process.
 Adoption of endorsement rules or rule changes shall require a majority vote of the membership.
 Any rules so adopted shall remain in effect until amended or replaced in accordance with this Section 3.

 Special Note: The organization has adopted endorsement rules.
-Click here to see them as a PDF document.
+The Endorsement Rules are on our website.

 Section 4.
 The Board, by a two thirds (2/3) vote, may recommend endorsements to the membership.
 In that event, the membership may adopt the endorsement by a simple majority vote.